IntelLabs/hec-p-isa-tools/kerngen/README.md

 `num_parts` is the number of polynomials that comprise the data variable.

 ## IMMEDIATE
-`IMMEDIATE` declares a fixed symbol name that can be used for operations that expect and immediate value(s).
+`IMM` declares a fixed symbol name that can be used for operations that expect and immediate value(s).

 # Generating kernels